October 06, 2017

 To accomplish this, we set up an installment at Left/Right’s studio and shot panels of translucent plexiglass hung from wires.
 We used a Canon c300 camera on a slider to create slow, steady movement that we could use in post in various ways.

-Once we digested the footage, we then comped the imagery and information using a projection technique to give the material an ethereal, memory-like quality.
+Once we ingested the footage, we then comped the imagery and information using a projection technique to give the material an ethereal, memory-like quality.

 With all of this material, we wanted a clear, concise way to move from image to information.